KevzPeter/Duolingo-Stats-Card/README.md

 ## ⭐ How to add to your page ⭐
 <br/>

-Add the following line to your Github README.md page / website / any markdown support file and replace {your-duolingo-id} ⤵️
+Add the following line to your Github README.md page / website / any markdown file and replace {your-duolingo-id} ⤵️

 ```html
 <img src="https://duolingo-stats-card.vercel.app/api?id={your-duolingo-id}" alt="Duolingo Stats"/>